almet/markdown-doc/articles/dependency-injection.md

 The dependency injection task can be automatised, and this is the aim of a dependency injector container.

 Why "container" ?
-Because the principle of automatizing theses creation and injection task is done thanks to a container, wich contains all dependencies information.
+Because the automatic creation and injection is done thanks to a container, wich contains all dependencies information.

-Always with the same exemple, the dependency injection container will do the injection, on his own.
+Always with the same exemple, the dependency injection container will do the injection, on its own.
 It'll do Mum's work for us.

 The final behavior we want to achieve, is that when calling alice, she comes with an already injected icecream, ready to eat !